 Troy Street Sleeping Cabins FAQs

-The Troy Street Sleeping Cabins will be a non-congregate emergency housing program serving people experiencing homelessness in the unincorporated communities.
-This program aims to provide support for up to 140 individuals annually.
+The Troy Street Sleeping Cabins is a County-funded and sponsored non-congregate emergency housing program serving people experiencing homelessness in the unincorporated communities and City of Lemon Grove.
 The proposed site is located on the CalTrans owned property at the intersection of Troy Street and Sweetwater Road (2800 Sweetwater Road, Lemon Grove, CA 91945).
+The site will have between 50-70 sleeping cabins, accommodating single women or men and couples.

 • March 2023 – Governor Newsom, in partnership with County leadership, announced that San Diego County would receive 150 tiny homes that the State would design, permit, fund, and construct on a property identified by the County.
 The County initially identified two CalTrans owned sites (Jamacha and Troy Street) and commenced planning with the State.
 Both sites underwent due diligence assessments.